-$$E_l^t = \left[ RELU(A_l^t - \hat{A}l^t), RELU(\hat{A}l^t - A_l^t) \right]$$ Equation VIII.16
+$$E_l^t = \left[\text{RELU}\left(A_l^t - \widehat{A}l^t\right), \text{RELU}\left(\widehat{A}l^t - A_l^t\right) \right].$$ (8.16)

 This network can be trained in an end-to-end fashion.
-The deep convolutional neural network architecture discussed in Figure VIII-5 was trained to perform object recognition.
-In contrast, the PredNet model in Figure VIII-11 was trained to predict the next frame in video sequences.
+The deep convolutional neural network architecture discussed in Figure 8.5 was trained to perform object recognition.
+In contrast, the PredNet model in Figure 8.11 was trained to predict the next frame in video sequences.
 The investigators trained the network using videos extracted from a camera mounted on a car and tuned the network to predict the next frame.
 The loss function was based on minimizing the difference between a predicted frame in the video and the actual frame.
-The loss function could be based on consecutive frames or with a short interval between the two frames.
-Of note, the training procedure is similar to the backpropagation formalism described in Section VIII.6, even though the type of loss function is different.
+The loss function could be based on consecutive frames or a short interval between the two frames.
+Of note, the training procedure is similar to the backpropagation formalism described in Section 8.6, even though the type of loss function is different.

 Whereas in the previous examples, the loss function was given by a difference between a target label and a predicted label for an image, here the network is not trained using any explicit labels, or even any explicit notion of objects.
 The type of training procedure where there is a loss function that is directly embedded in the input sequence without any need for external annotation is referred to as self-supervised learning.
-Some people also refer to this scenario as unsupervised learning, but it is preferable to use unsupervised to a situation where there is no loss function for every image, video, or trial; such as when clustering data, when applying tSNE, Hebbian learning, spike-timing dependent plasticity, or similar mechanisms.
+Some people also refer to this scenario as unsupervised learning, but it is preferable to use the term unsupervised in a situation where there is no loss function for every image, video, or trial - such as when clustering data, when applying tSNE, Hebbian learning, spike-timing dependent plasticity, or similar mechanisms.

 What can a network like PredNet do?
 To begin with, the model can predict the next frame in video sequences.
 After all, this is what the model was trained for.
-The model can achieve these video predictions even in other videos different from the ones that it was trained on.
+The model can achieve these video predictions even in other videos that are different from the ones that it was trained on.
 Furthermore, the unit activations can be used to classify objects.
 Even though the network is not explicitly trained for object classification, it develops a sufficiently rich set of features that relate to natural images, and a linear classifier can be used to assign labels to objects using this feature set.

-We can therefore evaluate the network using all the same tests described earlier for bottom-up neural networks, including object classification performance, but also comparing their output with behavioral and neural data.
-For example, units in the network show surround suppression (Figure VIII-2B, red curve).
-Like monkey V1 neurons (Figure VIII-2B1), units in the first layer show larger activation for longer bars up to a point, and then the activation decreases with longer bars.
-In large part, surround suppression is due to top-down signals, as demonstrated by silencing the R units in the network (Figure VIII-2B, blue curve).
+We can therefore evaluate the network by using all the same tests described earlier for bottom-up neural networks, including object classification performance, but also by comparing their output with behavioral and neural data.
+For example, units in the network show surround suppression (Figure 8.11B, red curve).
+Like monkey V1 neurons (Figure 8.11B), units in the first layer show larger activation for longer bars up to a point, and then the activation decreases with longer bars.
+In large part, surround suppression is due to top-down signals, as demonstrated by silencing the R units in the network (Figure 8.11B, blue curve).